-To be eligible for services clients must have direct benefit for people age 60 and older.
-Client age eligibility is documented through the Client Registration Form (DAAS-101) and is a part of the client file.
+To be eligible for services clients must have direct benefit for people age 60 or older.
+Client age eligibility is documented through the program's intake form and is a part of the client file.
 The format requires signed authorization by the service provider.
-Based on requirements of the Older Americans Act, eligibility is not based on means testing.
+Based on requirements of the Older Americans Act, eligibility is not based on means-testing.
 Clients self-declare on the Client Registration Form if they are economically disadvantaged.